AndrewHenderson/BackboneGit/README.md

 BackboneGit
 ===========

-Manage conflicts when committing your Backbone model to the server.
+Manage conflicts client-side when committing your Backbone model to the server.